mediafinger/chimera_http_client/README.markdown

 # ChimeraHttpClient

 When starting to split monolithic apps into smaller services, you need an easy way to access the remote data from the other apps.
 This chimera_http_client gem should serve as a unified way to access endpoints from other apps.
-And what works for the internal communication between your own apps, will also work to work with external APIs that do not offer a client for simplified access.
+And what works for the internal communication between your own apps, will also work for external APIs that do not offer a client for simplified access.

 ## Dependencies

 The `chimera_http_client` gem is using the _libcurl_ wrapper [**Typhoeus**](https://typhoeus.github.io/).
-This allows for fast requests, for caching, and for queueing requests to run them in parallel (queueing and parallel requests are not implemented in the gem yet).
+This allows for fast requests, for caching, and for queueing requests to run them in parallel (not all features are implemented in the gem yet).

 It does not have any other runtime dependencies.